-As you kids take part in more activities on a regular basis, they’ll perceive said activities as their main source of entertainment, as opposed to constantly using digital devices.
+As your kids take part in more activities on a regular basis, they’ll perceive said activities as their main source of entertainment, as opposed to constantly using digital devices.

 Building Your Relationship With Your Child

-All too often, children can become quickly lost in cyberspace without realising the importance of family time.
+All too often, children can become quickly lost in cyberspace without realizing the importance of family time.

-If exposed to digital devices for too long, your child will become more detached from family overtime.
-This is why you must schedule in time to bond with your child on a regular basis.
+If exposed to digital devices for too long, your child will become more detached from family over time.
+This is why you must schedule a time to bond with your child on a regular basis.

-This doesn’t have to be anything dramatic, just some time where you and your child can build your relationship, away from digital devices.
+This doesn’t have to be anything dramatic, just sometime when you and your child can build your relationship, away from digital devices.

 Some suggestions for bonding time activities include:

-- Making sure your family dine together most nights of the week
+- Making sure your family dines together most nights of the week

 - Taking your child on family trips out